PGSSoft/terraform-provider-mssql/deps/go-mssqldb/README.md

 * `fedauth=ActiveDirectoryDefault` - authenticates using a chained set of credentials.
 The chain is built from EnvironmentCredential -> ManagedIdentityCredential->AzureCLICredential.
 See [DefaultAzureCredential docs](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential) for instructions on setting up your host environment to use it.
 Using this option allows you to have the same connection string in a service deployment as on your interactive development machine.
 * `fedauth=ActiveDirectoryManagedIdentity` or `fedauth=ActiveDirectoryMSI` - authenticates using a system-assigned or user-assigned Azure Managed Identity.
   * `user id=<identity id>` - optional id of user-assigned managed identity.
 If empty, system-assigned managed identity is used.
-  * `resource id=<resource id>` - optional resource id of user-assigned managed identity.
-If empty, system-assigned managed identity or user id are used (if both user id and resource id are provided, resource id will be used)
 * `fedauth=ActiveDirectoryInteractive` - authenticates using credentials acquired from an external web browser.
 Only suitable for use with human interaction.
   * `applicationclientid=<application id>` - This guid identifies an Azure Active Directory enterprise application that the AAD admin has approved for accessing Azure SQL database resources in the tenant.
 This driver does not have an associated application id of its own.